YangletLiu/Tensor_Layer_Neural_Networks/MNIST & CIFAR10/README.md

-# MNIST & CIFAR-10 dataset classification reference training scripts
+# MNIST & CIFAR-10 dataset classification

 Some general parameters are as follows